How long does it take for tramadol to start working?

-Food doesn’t affect how tramadol is absorbed, so you can take it with or without food.
-But tramadol does have to be taken in its original form.
+Tamadol should be taken in its original form.
 It cannot be split, chewed or crushed.
 It also shouldn’t be dissolved.

 - For fast-acting tramadol, the recommended limit is 400 mg per day.
 A starting dose is 25 mg or 50 mg.
 After titration, 50 mg to 100 mg may be taken as needed for pain relief every 4 to 6 hours.

 - For extended-release tramadol, the recommended limit is 300 mg per day.
 It’s taken once daily and comes in three different strengths: 100 mg, 200 mg and 300 mg.